 It’s small, grainy, and was taken two months prior to Stormy’s disappearance with Will’s cell phone one night in the garage as Stormy relaxed on top of Will’s car.
 Because we don’t spend hundreds of dollars on cell phones, the picture quality at best is ok, but snapping photos in a darkened garage only gets you a relative idea of what Stormy looked like.

 In order to even use this picture, I had to use my computer’s publisher program to lighten it a little bit so you could make Stormy out better.
 Even doctored as it was, it still didn’t really seem to do him justice and made me sad that if he didn’t come back, this would be one of the last, best pictures we had of him.

 Keep in mind, however, that pictures are only as good as the device they are stored on.
-Over the years, I’ve lost many, many pictures when my computer suddenly died and the backup service I was using, turned out to be a joke.
+Over the years, I’ve lost many, many pictures when my computers suddenly died and the backup service I was using turned out to be a joke.
 Twice.
 So here are some tips to make sure your pictures aren’t lost forever:

 - Print them out.
 You don’t have to print out all 2,149 of them, just the top 10 or 20 or whatever your budget can afford on photo paper or a digital photo print service.

 - Save your backups to an external hard drive or flash drive, like this one http://amzn.to/2p5nxDi